-- 3.38 At the local level figures for infant death rates can vary greatly from year to year.
-But Pendle has had the highest infant mortality rate, of all local authorities in England and Wales, in four of the eight three-year periods covered by the data between 1998 and 2007.
-For the three-year period 2006/08 the figure (7.2 deaths per 1,000 live births) represents an improvement over previous results, but remains significantly higher than the national average (4.4 deaths per 1,000 live births).
-(46) - 3.39 The incidence of low birth weights is significantly higher than in neighbouring districts and the nation as a whole.
-(47) In 2009 the total fertility rate in Pendle was 2.5 children per female (aged 15-44) significantly above the county, regional and national averages of around 2.0, ranking Pendle as the 12th highest out of 326 local authorities in England.
-(49) - Figures for life expectancy at birth for both males and females are well below the national average, with the borough ranking 308th and 272nd out of 374 districts in England and Wales respectively.
-But, there are wide disparities both within Pendle and by gender.
-For example, men in the least deprived areas can expect to live nine years longer than men from the most deprived areas, and for women this difference is eight years. - 3.41 Over the last ten years the all age, all cause mortality rate for males and females has fallen, although, the rates for Pendle remain above the England average.
-Whilst the early death rate from heart disease and stroke has also fallen, early death rates from cancer have increased since 2002-2004.
-(51) - 3.42 The number of deaths of children under 15 in Pendle was also significantly higher than the national rate for the three year period 2003-2005.
+- 3.39 Figures for life expectancy at birth for both males and females are well below the national average, with the borough ranking 308th and 272nd out of 374 districts in England and Wales respectively.
+But, there are wide disparities both within Pendle and by gender(51).
+For example, men in the least deprived areas can expect to live nine years longer than men from the most deprived areas, and for women this difference is eight years. - 3.40 Over the last ten years the all-age, all-cause mortality rate for males and females has fallen, although, the rates for Pendle remain above the England average.
+Whilst the early death rate from heart disease and stroke has also fallen, early death rates from cancer have increased since 2002-2004(52). - 3.41 The number of deaths of children under 15 in Pendle was also significantly higher than the national rate for the three year period 2003-2005(53).
 Indeed the health of children and young people in Pendle is generally worse when compared to the nation as a whole.
 In particular the percentage of children who are physically active is the eighth worst in England, significantly below the county and national rates.
 Childhood obesity in reception classes and Year 6 throughout Pendle are correspondingly high.
-Immunisation rates for children are significantly below the regional and national rates and successive surveys have shown that rates of tooth decay in children in Pendle have tended to be well above the national average.
-(53) - 3.43 Strengthening service delivery at the local level is a key objective in achieving the NHS Plan.
+Immunisation rates for children are significantly below the regional and national rates and successive surveys have shown that rates of tooth decay in children in Pendle have tended to be well above the national average(54). - 3.42 Strengthening service delivery at the local level is a key objective in achieving the National Health Service (NHS) Plan.
 This also seeks to advance medical technology and develop a wider range of expertise in primary care by providing training for General Practitioners (GPs) and nurses with specialist interests.
 This approach to delivering healthcare is supported by the larger "one stop" primary healthcare centre, which offers a much wider range of services targeted at local health needs.
-The first of these to open in the Pendle area was £6.3 million Yarnspinners Wharf in Nelson, in 2005.
-The East Lancashire Primary Care Trust has acquired a site in Colne for a new health centre, which will bring additional day care services to the town. - 46 National Clinical and Health Outcomes Knowledge Base (2010) Infant Mortality Rates 2006-2008. [online].
-Available through: http://www.lancashire.gov.uk/office_of_the_chief_executive/lancashireprofile/main/infantmortality.asp [Accessed 28th June 2012]. - 47 Office for National Statistics (2007) Key Population and Vital Statistics. [online].
-Available from: http://www.ons.gov.uk/ons/rel/kpvs/key-population-and-vital-statistics/no--34--2007-edition/index.html - In the most developed countries a total fertility rate, or completed family size, of about 2.1 children per woman is required to maintain long-term population levels to take account of infant mortality and the unbalanced sex ratio at birth. - 49 National Health Service (2009) Total Fertility Rate. [online].
-Available through: - http://www.lancashire.gov.uk/office_of_the_chief_executive/lancashireprofile/main/fertility.asp [Accessed 27th June 2012]. - Office for National Statistics (2008) Life Expectancy at Birth. [online].
-Available through: http://www.lancashire.gov.uk/office_of_the_chief_executive/lancashireprofile/main/lifeexpect.asp [Accessed 27th June 2012]. - Association of Public Health Observatories (2011) Pendle Health Profile. [online].
-Available from: www.apho.org.uk/resource/view.aspx?RID=105227 [Accessed 27th June 2012]. - Healthcare Commission (2008) JAR Toolkit.
-Taken from: Lancashire County Council (2010) A Profile of Outcomes for Children and Young People in Pendle. [online].
-Available from: www.lancashire.gov.uk/corporate/web/viewdoc.asp?id=28545 [Accessed 28th June 2012]. - Lancashire County Council (2010) A Profile of Outcomes for Children and Young People in Pendle. [online].
-Available from: www.lancashire.gov.uk/corporate/web/viewdoc.asp?id=28545 [Accessed 28th June 2012].

-3.44 The relocation of the Accident and Emergency Unit from Burnley General Hospital to the Royal Blackburn Hospital on 1st November 2007, continues to be a concern for local residents and politicians, as the nearest 'blue light' facilities are now over 22km away.
+The first of these to open in the Pendle area was the £6.3 million Yarnspinners Wharf in Nelson, in 2005.
+Work has recently been completed on the second, a £4.33 million facility in Colne town centre, which will bring additional day care services to the town. - 3.43 As part of the changes to the NHS brought about by the Health and Social Care Act 2012, Primary Care Trusts (PCTs) and Strategic Health Authorities (SHAs) ceased to exist on 31st March 2013.
+Their responsibilities in Pendle were taken over by the East Lancashire Clinical Commissioning Group and the NHS Trust Development Authority. - 3.44 The relocation of the Accident and Emergency Unit from Burnley General Hospital to the Royal Blackburn Hospital on 1st November 2007 continues to be a concern for local residents and politicians, as the nearest 'blue light' facilities are now over 22km away.
+This is of particular concern in Barnoldswick where response times continually fall below target.